 I believe that was Hell.

-For Hell, I believe, is first and foremost a feeling.
-A feeling of being completely alone in the Universe without even your god by your side.
+The traditional Hell.
+The Hell of the Christian Bible.
+Such a Hell is first and foremost a feeling.
+A feeling of being so completely alone in the Universe that not even your god stands by your side.
 It is utterly terrifying, not because of what you experience but because of what you don’t: one single soul, your own and no others.